 Filing a HIPAA Complaint

-Patients who have experienced or witnessed a violation of the HIPAA Rules by a covered entity or business associate may file a complaint with the Office of Civil Rights (OCR).
+Patients who have experienced or witnessed a violation of the HIPAA Rules by a covered entity or business associate may file a complaint with the Office for Civil Rights (OCR).
 OCR will review the details of the complaint and ultimately choose whether or not to initiate an investigation.
 In the event that OCR launches an investigation, corrective or retributive action may be taken against the offending organization if in fact the HIPAA rules have been violated.
 The important distinction to remember is that a data breach may cause OCR to investigate a healthcare organization, but the fines will only be levied if OCR uncovers negligence on the part of the organization in question.

 Under state laws, filing a complaint with HHS OCR should be the first step before legal action is taken against the covered entity.
-Complaints must be submitted within 180 a patient’s discovery that the HIPAA rules have been violated.
+Complaints must be submitted within 180 days of patient’s discovery that the HIPAA rules have been violated.
 Complaints may also be filed with state attorneys general who are also authorized to pursue cases against HIPAA-covered entities for HIPAA violations.

 Several factors will determine the actions taken against the covered entity, including the nature of the violation, the severity of the violation, the number of individuals impacted, and whether there have been repeat violations of HIPAA Rules.